Flexi Dog Leashes: 5 Smart Choices for Freedom & Safety

 • Cons: They provide limited exploration range for your dog and require you to manage slack if your dog isn’t walking perfectly at your side.

-Flexi Ret retractable Leash
+Flexi Retractable Leash

 The Flexi retractable leash is characterized by a spring-loaded mechanism housed within a plastic handle that allows a thin cord or tape to extend and retract, adjusting to your dog’s movement.
 A button on the handle typically allows you to lock the leash at a desired length or temporarily halt its extension.